sassom2112/my-website/src/content/writeups/credentialharvester.md

 *   Atera
 *   Two ScreenConnect instances

-This approach provides resilient, persistent, and trusted remote access, allowing the attacker to disguise malicious Command and Control (C2) traffic as normal IT maintenance activity.
+This approach provides resilient, persistent, and trusted remote access, allowing the attacker to disguise malicious Command and Control (C2) traffic as normal activity.

 ## Persistence and Evasion Mechanisms (T1543.003, T1497)

-The sandbox analysis provided crucial technical detail on how the attacker ensures persistence and evades detection using the Syncro installer.
+The sandbox analysis provided technical details on how the attacker ensures persistence and evades detection using the Syncro installer.

 | Technical Mechanism             | MITRE ATT&CK                                 | Joe Sandbox Analysis Details                                                                                                                                                                                                                                                                                              |
 | :------------------------------ | :------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |